The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 A pull request with specs for the problem and a resolution is forthcoming.

-#2 Updated by Daniel Pittman almost 3 years ago
+#2 Updated by Daniel Pittman about 3 years ago

 Hey.
 Can you identify an actual problem caused by this, other than the order of facts changing when they are loaded?